Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: A search for positive Lyapunov exponents in both models

-The plots in Figure~\ref{fig:lyap} illustrate those pairs of parameters \(\beta\) and \(\varepsilon\) for which we were able to find reaction rates \((\alpha_1, \alpha_2) \in [0, 100] \times [0, 100]\) in the case of the model \eqref{xy_model}, or a reaction rate \(\alpha \in [0, 100]\) in the case of the model \eqref{xy_old}, with a positive maximum Lyapunov exponent.
-Note that the presence of the positive Lyapunov exponent indicates chaotic behavior encountered in the system.
+The plots in Figure~\ref{fig:lyap} illustrate those pairs of parameters \(\beta\) and \(\varepsilon\) for which we were able to find reaction rates \((\alpha_1, \alpha_2) \in [0, 100] \times [0, 100]\) in the case of model \eqref{xy_model}, or a reaction rate \(\alpha \in [0, 100]\) in the case of model \eqref{xy_old}, with a positive maximum Lyapunov exponent.
+Note that the presence of a positive Lyapunov exponent indicates chaotic behavior encountered in the model.

-The plots show that a larger number of parameter pairs \((\beta, \varepsilon)\) for the model \eqref{xy_model} were found to be capable of experiencing chaotic behavior, compared to the model \eqref{xy_old}.
-This suggests that the model \eqref{xy_model} is more prone to experience chaotic dynamics.
+The plots show that a larger number of parameter pairs \((\beta, \varepsilon)\) for model \eqref{xy_model} were found to be capable of experiencing chaotic behavior, compared to model \eqref{xy_old}.
+This suggests that model \eqref{xy_model} is more prone to experience chaotic dynamics.